sinequa/sba-angular/docs/libraries/components/preview.md

 - `openModal(record: Record, query: Query, model: any)`

     This method uses the `ModalService` to open a popup dialog with the preview.
-The component displayed by this modal is by default `sq-preview-popup`, but it can be replaced by your own custom component by adding it in to your providers in `app.module.ts`:
+The component displayed by this modal is by default `sq-preview`, but it can be replaced by your own custom component by adding it in to your providers in `app.module.ts`:

     ```ts
     providers: [